 WordPress security is a hot topic around the blogosphere right now.
-The recent botnet attacks on a huge number of WordPress sites has some people scrambling to recover their precious data and others acting quickly to put preventative security measures in place.
+The recent botnet attacks on a huge number of WordPress sites has some people scrambling to recover their precious data and you should be acting quickly to harden your WordPress security.

 Then there are those who thought ahead and took action before it was needed.
 The chances are that they experienced no issues whatsoever because they made themselves a hard target.